D-6503/Traffic_Sign_Detection/README.md

-# Traffic-Sign-Recognition-Using-YOLO
+# Traffic-Sign-Detection

 This repository contains model and training notebook for traffic sign recognition

 ## Dataset
-The dataset used for training is [German Traffic Sign Recognition Benchmark (GTSRB)](https://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) containing 43 classes of traffic signs.
+The dataset used for training is (https://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) containing 43 classes of traffic signs.
 The training set contains 39209 labeled images and the test set contains 12630 unlabelled images.

 ![image](https://user-images.githubusercontent.com/35000278/116809754-50276780-ab5d-11eb-87fa-1f513be1f876.png)